ablaamim/1337-STUDENT-REFERENCE/readme.md

 ### Miscellaneous :

+> Knowing what's inside and how it works will help you design, develop, and implement applications better, faster, cheaper, more efficient, and easier to use because you will be able to make informed decisions instead of guestimating and assuming.

 - Computer Architecture :
   - [Computer Science From The Bottom Up](https://www.bottomupcs.com/?fbclid=IwAR1Jn989dGlZ1e6J3Fer3LA8USDpGKV29b5s1kxW5K_mbNojbqazgdAyJPI)
   - [Carnegie Mellon Computer Architecture](https://www.youtube.com/watch?v=zLP_X4wyHbY&list=PL5PHm2jkkXmi5CxxI7b3JCL1TWybTDtKq)

+> If an individual wants to grow and solve projects for a team then they should be proficient in algorithms.
+As a developer, your everyday work is to solve problems and algorithms solve problems very efficiently.
+Practicing algorithms will increase you skill and your visibility at work.

 - Algorithms and data structures :

   - [Algo visualizer](https://algorithm-visualizer.org/)
   - [MIT Open Course](https://www.youtube.com/watch?v=HtSuA80QTyo&list=PLUl4u3cNGP61Oq3tWYp6V_F-5jb5L2iHb)
   - [CS50 Data Structures](https://www.youtube.com/watch?v=2T-A_GFuoTo)

+> “Unlike most computer languages, C allows the programmer to write directly to memory.
+Key constructs in C such as structs, pointers and arrays are designed to structure, and manipulate memory in an efficient, machine-independent fashion.”

 - C
   - [LearnC.org](https://www.learn-c.org/)